mohan-chinnappan-n5/mohan-chinnappan-n5.github.io/2021/pm/app/exp.md

 ```
 My background is in Engineering, if I want to try achieve something,
-I like have a rigorous framework I can use and rely on.
+I like to have a rigorous framework I can use and rely on.
 - Dan Olsen
 ```